 Integration with Social Identity Providers

-This is an extension to the above integration use case that allows users to authenticate against commonly used Social Identity Providers.
+This is an extension to the above integration use case allowing users to authenticate against commonly used Social Identity Providers.
 As these providers do not provide SAML-compliant authentication mechanisms, the EGI AAI acts as an OpenID Connect/OAuth2-to-SAML bridge.
 In this context, it is required to map social identity profiles into SAML attribute assertions.
 These mappings are described hereafter.
-It should be noted that only user information which is relevant to the REFEDS Research and Scholarship (R&S) attribute bundle is covered in this section.
+It should be noted that only user information, which is relevant to the REFEDS Research and Scholarship (R&S) attribute bundle, is covered in this section.

 Google / OpenID Connect

 Google's OAuth 2.0 APIs can be used for both authentication and authorisation.
 This OAuth 2.0 implementation conforms to the OpenID Connect (OIDC) specification and is OpenID Certified.
-As such, when including the openid scope, information about the user can be retrieved from the UserInfo endpoint in OpenID Connect format.
+As such, when including the OpenID scope, information about the user can be retrieved from the UserInfo endpoint in OpenID Connect format.
 The Claims returned in the UserInfo Response can be mapped to SAML attributes as follows: